Petraeus' Fall As Stunning As The Career Before It

 An Unexpected Fight

-At his military retirement ceremony back in 2011, Petraeus thanked the supporters who referred to themselves as "COINdinistas," after his COIN strategy.
+At his military retirement ceremony, Petraeus thanked the supporters who referred to themselves as "COINdinistas," after his COIN strategy.

 "Now, please rest assured, I am not out to give one last boost to the counterinsurgency field manual or to try recruit all you for COINdinista Nation," he said.
 "I do believe, however, that we have relearned since 9/11 the timeless lesson that we don't always get to fight the wars for which we're most prepared or most inclined."